grpc/proposal/A39-xds-http-filters.md

 filter](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/router_filter),
 which is used for the proto message type [`envoy.extensions.filters.http.router.v3.Router`](https://github.com/envoyproxy/envoy/blob/18db4c90e3295fb2c39bfc7b2ce641cfd6c3fbed/api/envoy/extensions/filters/http/router/v3/router.proto#L23).
-In practice, in order for gRPC to function properly, this filter is required and must be last in the filter list, although that is not enforced at config validation time.
+This filter is a terminal filter, so it must be the last one in the filter chain, and that requirement will be enforced at config validation time.

 Note that gRPC will not actually have a discrete filter implementation for the router filter; instead, this filter will simply trigger the